This Is Your Mission If You Choose To Accept It

 How would your “person” function with the parts you have chosen?

 Would it be difficult to run with only one leg?
-To see with no eyes?
-To eat without a head?
+To see without eyes?
+To eat without a mouth?

 Read Romans 12:5.